Hoyasumii/bee-movie/README.md

 This is not over!
 What was that?

-They call it a cr
+They call it a cru